Skip to main content

 Treatment Options

-Treatment depends entirely on the cause:
+Treatment depends entirely on what caused the loss:

 Emergency Treatments

-• Retinal detachment—urgent surgical repair
+• Retinal detachment - urgent surgical repair

-• Stroke—clot-dissolving medication if within treatment window
+• Stroke - clot-dissolving medication if within the treatment window

 Medical Treatments

-• Optic neuritisIV steroids may speed recovery
+• Optic neuritis-IV steroids may speed recovery

 • Inflammatory conditions-steroids, immunosuppressive medications